MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/purchase-order-management.md

 >
 > The sort is done as a character string, so numbers may not be in numeric order.

-- You can also Filter items in the Items list.
+- You can also filter items in the Items list.
 The filter box can be found on the right side of the Items list.

 ## Field mappings